-- The refuge will be open for the youth waterfowl hunt on Sept.
-29, 2018. - A map of the refuge is available online at wildlife.utah.gov/waterfowl. - The refuge allows the hunting of ducks, geese and coots in designated areas. - All waterfowl hunters must register individually at the visitor information station before entering the open hunting area and before exiting the refuge. - Hunters may only possess firearms legally used to hunt waterfowl unless the firearm is cased or dismantled. - Hunters may construct nonpermanent blinds, but must remove all blinds constructed out of materials other than vegetation at the end of the hunting day. - The refuge provides a Special Blind Area for use by the disabled.
-The refuge prohibits trespass for any reason by any individual not registered to utilize the area. - The refuge allows the use of small boats, 15 feet or less, but does not allow gasoline motors and air boats. - Hunters may enter the refuge two hours before sunrise, and must exit the refuge by 11⁄2 hours after sunset.
-Hunters may not leave decoys, boats, vehicles and other personal property on the refuge overnight. - All hunters entering, using or occupying the refuge for waterfowl hunting must abide by all terms and conditions listed on the refuge website.
+- The refuge will be open for the youth waterfowl hunt on Oct.
+3, 2020. - A map of the refuge is available online at wildlife.utah.qov/waterfowl. - •The hunting program has expanded at Fish Springs NWR to include more species of migratory birds and new areas for upland and big game.
+For more information, visit the website at www.fws.gov/refuge/fish_springs. - All hunters must register individually at the visitor information station before entering the open hunting area and before exiting the refuge. - Hunters may construct nonpermanent blinds, but must remove all blinds constructed out of materials other than vegetation at the end of the hunting day. - The refuge provides a Special Blind Area for use by the disabled.
+The refuge prohibits trespass for any reason by any individual not registered to utilize the area.

+- The refuge allows the use of small boats, 15 feet or less, but does not allow gasoline motors and air boats. - Hunters may enter the refuge two hours before sunrise, and must exit the refuge by 11⁄2 hours after sunset.
+Hunters may not leave decoys, boats, vehicles and other personal property on the refuge overnight.

+All hunters entering, using or occupying the refuge for waterfowl hunting must abide by all terms and conditions listed on the refuge website.
 For more information, call the refuge manager at 435-693-3122 or visit qo.usa.qov/chxWk.